annefou/python-novice-gapminder/_episodes/08-data-frames.md

 > 3. GDP per capita for all countries for years *after* 1985.
 > 4. GDP per capita for each country in 2007 as a multiple of
 >     GDP per capita for that country in 1952.
+> 5. Taking the output from the previous question, sort by GDP increase.
 {: .challenge}
 >
 > > ## Solution